Rewarding Active Delegates (RAD) Program

 This program will initially be run by the Arbitrum Foundation, but will be handed over with the OpCo as it ramps up its own resources to run DAO-programs.
 For clarity, anything that states “OpCo” in this proposal will be handled by the Arbitrum Foundation from the onset.

-The program’s goal is to activate delegates and contributors who will express their opinion through voting or participating in governance.
+The program’s goal is to activate unique and human delegates who will express their opinion through voting and sharing rationales.
 The program will exclude platforms that enable non-human activity (i.e., AI agents) or enable token holders who sell their votes for short-term profits.
-Additionally, no Arbitrum Aligned Entity will be allowed to earn any payouts.
+Additionally, no Arbitrum Aligned Entity nor the program manager will be allowed to earn any incentive payouts.

 Budget